-All discussions shall be recorded by the headteacher or the clerk to governors, and findings and resolutions will be communicated to the complainant either verbally or in writing.
+All discussions will be recorded by the headteacher or the clerk to governors, and findings and resolutions communicated to the complainant either verbally or in writing.

-Once all facts are established, the headteacher shall contact the complainant in writing with an explanation of the decision.
-The complainant will be advised of any escalation options (e.g. escalation to stage three) and will be provided with details of this process.
+Once all facts are established, the headteacher will contact the complainant in writing with an explanation of the decision.
+The complainant will be advised of any escalation options (e.g. escalation to stage three) and provided with details of this process.
 The complainant will also be provided with copies of minutes, subject to any necessary redactions under the Data Protection Act 2018 and the UK GDPR.